 There are also a couple of sub-plots.
 The Daily Planet is bought out by a new publisher, who puts his daughter in charge.
 The new owners don’t care about hard news, and are more interested in selling papers by any means necessary, and basically turn the Daily Planet into a sleazy gossip-mongering tabloid, over the objections of Perry White, Lois Lane, and the rest of the staff.
 Also, Martha Kent has died, and Clark needs to sell the old Kent farm in Smallville.
 He’s gotten offers from some real estate companies that want to turn the land into strip malls or apartment buildings, but Clark is holding out for a buyer who wants to continue running the farm.

 But, most of all, it’s the main story of Superman’s mission that is most intriguing.
 In the film, there was no specific reason why Superman chose to do what he did, it was just a matter of his conscious.
 But if I were making the film today, I’d have some major terrorist attack happen.
-And, because of that, Superman decides that he’s actually shirking his duty by not taking a more active role in defending the human races, even if it’s from themselves.
+And, because of that, Superman decides that he’s actually shirking his duty by not taking a more active role in human affairs.
 And so he decides to rid the world of not just nuclear weapons, but all weapons of mass destruction.
 Bombs, missiles, drones, biological weapons, everything.
 In the film when Superman announced his intentions at the United Nations he got a unanimous standing ovation.
-And, throughout the film, as far as we can tell, the public seems to accept his action.
+And, throughout the film, as far as we can tell, the public seems to accept his actions.
 I don’t believe for one second that would actually be the case, in real life.

 I bet every major government would be outraged at this, and would attempt to stop Superman.
 And that’s where the action scenes come in.
 Imagine seeing on the big screen, with modern special effects, Superman versus the U.S. Air Force (or the Air Force of any other major nation).
 A big battle in the sky of a group of squadrons shooting their missiles at Superman, with him dodging and deflecting them, disarming each fighter jet at super-speed (while being extremely careful to not injure any of the pilots, of course).
 And Superman underwater, battling nuclear submarines.
 That could be awesome.

 The real heart of the movie would come from the public’s reaction.
 Like I said, in the movie the public appears to completely support Superman’s plan, but I bet the majority of the people, even those who wholeheartedly trusted Superman before this, would be uneasy about this, if not downright hostile.
 We could show the debates people have about this, like who gives Superman the right to make this decision for everyone?
 Is he going too far, and impairing the ability of the human race to advance on its own?
-And why stop at WMD’s, what if next he decide to remove all firearms from private citizens?
-That definitely wouldn’t go over well in America, especially.
+And why stop at WMD’s, what if next he decides to remove all firearms from private citizens?
+What if he just sets himself up as World Dictator?
+These are the kinds of things people would be afraid of.
+And perhaps even Superman would have his doubts about whether or not he’s truly doing the right thing, and we could see how conflicted he is about it.

 Get someone like John Hamm for Superman/Clark Kent/The Clone (because this movie needs to take place during a time where Superman has been around for years, and so he’s older now), John Malcovich as Lex Luthor, and Neve Campbell as Lois Lane, and you’ve got yourself a box office smash to rival The Avengers.